1. What is morloc

 exports the term hello

-which is assigned the string
+which is assigned to a literal

-modules or directly compiled into a program where every exported term
+modules or directly compiled into a program where every exported

-is a subcommand.
+term is a subcommand.

 morloc make hello.loc

-Calling "nexus.py" with no arguments or with the -h
+with no arguments or with the -h

 flag, will print a help